New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

 \subsection{Data}

-Encounter data were collected from the electronic health record (EHR) system for NYU Langone Health (Epic Systems, Verona, WI) and ECG were retrieved from MUSE (GE Healthcare, Chicago, IL).
+Encounter data were collected from the electronic health record (EHR) system and ECGs were retrieved from MUSE (GE Healthcare, Chicago, IL).
 ECGs were measured at sampling rates of either 250 or 500 Hz.
-For each encounter, we extracted the patient's demographics as well as the most recent set of diagnoses (from ICD-10 codes), medications, and laboratory results, including their HbA1c values, prior to the encounters (\supptabref{tab:variables}).
+The signals were filtered using the biosppy Python package with a finite impulse response (FIR) filter and an additional band-pass filter \citep{biosppy}.
+For each encounter, we extracted the patient's demographics as well as active problems (from ICD-10 codes), medications, and laboratory results, including their HbA1c values, prior to the encounters (\supptabref{tab:variables}).
 Diagnoses covered risk factors for diabetes/cardiovascular disease, disease complications, or medications for the treatment of diabetes/cardiovascular diseases.
-HbA1c measured at encounter was discretized into four bins for classification: <5.7\%, 5.7-6.4\%, 6.5-7.9\%, and $\geq$ 8.0\%.
-Variables with missing values were imputed by multivariate imputation with chained equations using the scikit-learn package.
+Variables with missing values were imputed by multivariate imputation with chained equations using the scikit-learn package \citep{scikit-learn}.